-Plaid puts out a “request for startups” in nine underserved fintech sectors
+Plaid puts out a ‘request for startups’ in nine underserved fintech sectors

 “Exotic” insurance.
 There is increasing interest in non-traditional property and casualty insurance, particularly around short-term policies that cover specific items.
 For example, laptop insurance for a trip abroad, or bicycle insurance for just a few hours.
 As data becomes more plentiful, accurately pricing these policies will become more practical.

 Compliance-as-a-Service.
 Regulatory and payments compliance is difficult for startups, yet more and more must figure it out every year.
-There could be opportunity for plug- and- play compliance programs and platforms for early stage companies to help satisfy requirements for KYC, AML, BSA, etc.
+There could be opportunity for plug-and-play compliance programs and platforms for early stage companies to help satisfy requirements for KYC, AML, BSA, etc.

 0